 Georgia recorded a Current Account deficit of 7.70 percent of the country's Gross Domestic Product in 2018.

-Current Account to GDP in Georgia is expected to be -5.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Georgia Current Account to GDP is projected to trend around -5.60 percent in 2020, according to our econometric models.
+Current Account to GDP in Georgia is expected to reach -10.70 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Georgia Current Account to GDP is projected to trend around -6.80 percent in 2021 and -5.60 percent in 2022, according to our econometric models.